Video visit appointments

 Low-risk pregnancy usually means that mom and baby need little to no medical care.
 Usually with low-risk pregnancy, labor and delivery go smoothly.

-For low-risk pregnancies, obstetric care is offered at our Lake Stevens and Marysville locations with a family medicine provider.
 If you see one of our family medicine providers during or after your pregnancy, you can see the same provider for ongoing family medical needs.OR

 Prenatal visits are important.
 They help us make sure you’re healthy and everything is fine during your pregnancy.